austinHufstetler/umber-shell/README.md

 file new foo.fee private  - creates a new file named foo.fee in current folder and gives read, write rights to current user only

+file rename current_name new_name - renames a file

+file move file_name directory_name - moves a file from current directory to new directory (example. "file move test.txt test/")

 ### Directory
 directory new foo public  - creates a new directory named foo in current folder and gives read, write, execute rights to every user